kajal15003/HDRNet/README.md

 ```

 # Evaluation
-Use evaluate.py from triplet-reid to compute cmc and mAP
+Use evaluate.py from [triplet re-id](https://github.com/VisualComputingInstitute/triplet-reid) to compute cmc and mAP

 # Reconstruction
 Use embeddings.h5 file and give as an input to Reconstruction/.ipynb file to reconstruct the images.